hypo69/hypo/pytest/gemini - set 1/en/product/product_fields/__init__.md

     translated_fields = translate_presta_fields_dict(presta_fields)
     assert set(translated_fields.keys()) == expected_keys

-# Example demonstrating testing for potential errors if input is not a dict
+# Example demonStarting testing for potential errors if input is not a dict
 def test_translate_presta_fields_dict_non_dict_input():
     """Tests that the function raises TypeError if the input is not a dictionary.""" with pytest.raises(TypeError):